adilshehzad786/automation-docs/docs/tutorial-basics/installing-python.md

 # Installing Python

-## How to Install Python to Linux Machine
+## How to Install Python to Linux Machine & Containers

 - Update the Packages